 We can access the quality of fish by the three consecutive methods:

-Torrymeter is a device that is placed vertical and provides a digital reading of the fish quality whether it is aged or fresh.
-From the digital readings or value of Torrymeter, we can estimate the freshness of fish.
+Torrymeter is a device placed vertically, and it provides a digital reading of the fish quality, whether it is aged or fresh.
+From the digital readings or values of the torrymeter, we can estimate the fish freshness.

-A low value indicates the presence of a high number of the microbial population.
+A low value indicates the presence of more bacterial mass.
 10 is the highest value for the freshly caught fish, and below 3 is the value of spoiled fish.
-The value of 6 on Torrymeter is acceptable by the consumer.
+The value of 6 on the torrymeter is acceptable by the consumer.

-It also refers as “Sensory method” which is assessed by sensory organs that represents the customer view.
+It is a sensory method assessed by the sensory organs, which represent the customer view.

-We can check the quality of fish by a sense of sight by seeing the eyes, gills and skin surface like:
+We can check the quality of fish by using our sense of sight to examine the fish’s eyes, gills, and skin surface.

 - The eyes should be clear and vibrant.
-If there is any discolouration around the eyes and cloudiness in the eyes, then it indicates that the fish is not fresh.
+Any discolouration around the eyes and cloudiness in the eyes indicates that the fish is not fresh.

 - The gills should be red-pink in colour.